streamcircle/docs.tween.ly/src/content/docs/user-guide/workspaces-overview.md

 ## 📌 Key Takeaways

 - **Workspaces store and organize graphics files & assets.**
-- **Private Workspaces are individual-only; shared workspaces allow collaboration.**
+- **Personal Workspaces are individual-only; shared workspaces allow collaboration.**
 - **Transactions & coins are available in shared workspaces, not private ones.**
 - **Workspace roles define user permissions.**
 - **Assets are workspace-bound but can be shared across multiple graphics files.**